The Issue of College Major Stereotyping

 Comparing something as simplistic as college majors to something as trivial as gender seems almost ridiculous.
-However, the issue of gender often coincides with how students view each other with relation to their majors.
+However, the issue of gender often coincides with how students view each other in relation to their majors.
 But because of our innate desire to generalize individuals by who or what they associate themselves with, it’s worth investigating to see if university students truly practice this method of social categorization with their peers and even themselves.

-To get this information, I conducted a small survey with a sample of 50 students; mainly but not limited to those who attend the University of New Orleans.
-Basic information was recorded such as age, gender, ethnicity, and the major/college the surveyors belong to.
+To get this information, I conducted a small survey with a sample of 50 students, mainly but not limited to those who attend the University of New Orleans.
+Basic information was recorded, such as age, gender, ethnicity, and the major/college the surveyors belong to.
 These individuals ranged from ages 18 to 24, with diverse career paths and backgrounds.
 The respondents were widely female, making up 68 percent of the results.
 In addition, the survey recorded the students’ own perceptions of major stereotyping, as well as how they viewed practicality before and after choosing their majors.

-gender, men have seen or also felt these impacts in other ways.
-A math major passionately stated, “[We are seen as anti-social], not the most attractive, a male dominated field, and rather nerdy.
+While women in STEM often feel that they are stereotyped for their gender, men have seen or also felt these impacts in other ways.
+A math major passionately stated, “[We are seen as anti-social], not the most attractive, a male-dominated field, and rather nerdy.
 People expect math majors to be teachers.
-Also 9 [times out of] 10, people always ask ‘why’ with a level of disgust equivalent to someone who committed a heinous crime whenever you tell them you’re a math major.
+Also, 9 [times out of] 10, people always ask ‘why’ with a level of disgust equivalent to someone who committed a heinous crime whenever you tell them you’re a math major.
 Additionally, certain races are perceived as being better at math than others.”
 Not only does being a STEM major generally entail your gender, but also your ethnicity — and even your personality?
 These perceived stereotypes can be verified through other responses I read.

 Another aspect of stereotyping that is highly scrutinized is practicality.
 Why do people pick their major?
-For practical reasons, or for personal reasons?
+For practical reasons or for personal reasons?
 An interesting finding conducted from the survey was that the majority of STEM students did not pick their major for practicality and financial purposes, unlike several Liberal Arts and Business majors.
 In fact, 59 percent of STEM individuals did so to fulfill their passion, while only 50 percent of Liberal Arts majors responded with the same answer.
 Surprising, right?
 In contrast, the majority of Business majors rated practicality on a high scale and agreed that success is defined by garnering income.
-Not as surprising, as most would believe.
+Not as surprising as most would believe.

 “A lot of film majors are pompous white boys.
-The film industry itself doesn’t even respect film majors, because they think they’re going to walk in and act like they know everything.
-The movie industry was always something you learned through experience/apprenticeship so film majors are often too entitled and know it all-y for everyone including film professionals.”
+The film industry itself doesn’t even respect film majors because they think they’re going to walk in and act like they know everything.
+The movie industry was always something you learned through experience/apprenticeship, so film majors are often too entitled and know it all-y for everyone, including film professionals.”

 I won’t lie, I laughed at this comment.
-Of course, there were an abundance of comments stating that those in Liberal Arts fields are not taken as seriously.
-Many students also associated these individuals for being very progressive, painting Liberal Arts as “hipsters.”
+Of course, there was an abundance of comments stating that those in Liberal Arts fields are not taken as seriously.
+Many students also associated these individuals with being very progressive, painting Liberal Arts as “hipsters.”
 A sociology major stated that “performing arts majors are [viewed as] drug addicts.”
 I happened to find this statement even more humorous than the previous one.

 What is the conclusion?
 Apart from gender being the most significant driving force in stereotyping, what I have learned from this process is this: College majors are complex.
 People are complex.
 Not all STEM majors are money hungry and anti-social.
 Not all Liberal Arts majors are carefree hippies with zero ambition.
 While individuals from this survey have reinforced the same generalizations we are often exposed to in pop culture, these students also have their own aspirations in life.
 They have unique ideas of practicality and have varying definitions of success.
-Their journeys are a personal one, and should be regarded as such.
+Their journeys are personal ones and should be regarded as such.

-My experience with this survey has opened my eyes to a wide range of perspectives — both debunking an reinforcing these widely held beliefs.
+My experience with this survey has opened my eyes to a wide range of perspectives — both debunking and reinforcing these widely held beliefs.
 Stereotypes will never go away.
 They are ingrained in our society and help humans make sense of the world around them.
 Nevertheless, they are only accusations that are based on established ideologies.

 The most important lesson of them all?
-Stereotypes do not define the person but rather, the person can define the stereotype if they let themselves.
+Stereotypes do not define the person, but rather, the person can define the stereotype if they let themselves.
 And that is the beauty of defiance and self-worth.